jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 	-rwxrwxrwx  1 keith  staff  30817851 May  7  2008 chr1.fasta
 	-rwxrwxrwx  1 keith  staff  11330285 Jul 10 11:11 intron_IME_data.fasta

 This step introduces a new concept.
-Up till now we have sent the output of any command to the screen (this is the default behavior of Unix commands), or through a pipe to another program.
+Up til now we have sent the output of any command to the screen (this is the default behavior of Unix commands), or through a pipe to another program.
 Sometimes you just want to redirect the output into an actual file, and that is what the `>` symbol is doing, it acts as one of three [redirection operators][redirection] in Unix.

 As already mentioned, the GFF file that we are working with is a standard file format in bioinformatics.
 For now, all you really need to know is that every GFF file has 9 fields, each separated with a tab character.
 There should always be some text at every position (even if it is just a '.' character).
 The last field often is used to store a lot of text.